List of iCarly characters: Carly Shay

 Carly Shay (Miranda Cosgrove) starts as a 13-year-old girl who lives with her older brother, Spencer Shay, in Seattle, Washington.
 They live in the Bushwell Plaza apartment building.

 In "iPilot", Carly takes the blame for one of Sam's pranks and has to oversee people who want to be in the school's talent show as punishment.
 When Carly, Sam, and Freddie's suggestions are completely ignored, they decide to make a web show named iCarly upon Freddie's suggestion, with the 'i' standing for 'Internet' and Carly's name since she will be the host of the show.

 In the 2021 revival, it is revealed that Carly hosted QVC whilst in Italy and hosted college radio while studying theater and media studies.
 By the events of the reboot, she is sharing an apartment in Seattle with her new friend Harper.
 After failed attempts to start an Internet channel with romantic interests, she decides to restart her iCarly webshow, with Freddie and Spencer assisting her.
 Carly's relationship with Freddie develops more throughout the second season, to the point where they start to fall in love with each other again, something established in the season 2 finale and stated by Freddie's then-girlfriend, Pearl.

+Carly and Freddie finally get together in the third season and it's revealed that she wants to marry him in "iGo to Toledo".
+In the ninth episode, Freddie believes Carly is pregnant with his child until she tells him that isn't true, although it implies they will have a family in the future.
+In the last episode, Carly and Freddie nearly get married after Marissa and Lewbert decide to elope, although the wedding is interrupted by Carly's mother, who arrives off-screen, leaving it on a cliffhanger.